The Secrets of Da Vinci: The Forbidden Manuscript: Development

 According to the Agence pour le développement économique de la région lyonnaise (ADERLY), Nobilis planned The Secrets of Da Vinci to be a hit.
 The publisher reportedly "hope[d] to sell at least 100,000 copies of this game in France and exceed one million units worldwide".

 Reception

-The game has a Metacritic score of 69% based on 14 reviews.
+The PC version received "average" reviews according to the review aggregation website Metacritic.